Philadelphia College of Pharmacy Dean's Office

 PCP Program Entry and Technical Standards

 The most common route for entry into either the Doctor of Pharmacy program or one of the BS programs is directly from high school.
-Admission evaluations are handled by the University Admissions Department in consultation with program directors and, for the PharmD program, the Assistant Dean for PCP Student Affairs and Admissions.
+Admission evaluations are handled by the University Admissions Department in consultation with program directors and, for the PharmD program, the PCP Admissions Committee.
 The University Admissions Department also handles admissions of transfer students into the first undergraduate year, the second undergraduate year, or first professional year of the PharmD program, as well as into all years of the BS programs.
 Students who are accepted into the PharmD program must affirm that they have reviewed and agree that they are capable of meeting the College of Pharmacy’s technical standards with or without accommodations.
 The most current technical standards can be found on the University web page.
 Technical standards are reviewed and re-affirmed each academic year.
 Prior to matriculation into the PharmD program, students from all entry pathways must complete a PharmCAS application.

 Residency Requirements